 [endpoint_queue_name]. queue.
 The queues are automatically created by NServiceBus installers when setting up the endpoint.

-When NServiceBus detects that an outgoing message should be delayed, it routes it to to the
+When NServiceBus detects that an outgoing message should be delayed, the message is routed to the

 [endpoint_queue_name]. queue instead of directly to the destination queue.
 The ultimate destination address is preserved in a header.

-[endpoint_queue_name]. queue is monitored by NServiceBus internal receiver.
+[endpoint_queue_name]. queue is monitored by an internal receiver.
 The receiver picks up timeout messages and stores them using the selected NServiceBus persistence.

-The delayed messages will be stored for the specified delay time, using persistance implementation specified in the configuration:
+Delayed messages are stored for the specified delay time, using persistance implementation specified in the configuration: